 So who is right and who is wrong about sex in YA?
 I don’t care, frankly.
 For every writer and every kind of sensibility, there is a publisher who will match your project in terms of sexual content.
 If you’ve got full-throttle sex in your book, I may not be able to sell it to Zondervan (a Christian imprint), but it might do well over at Simon Pulse.
-And for every kind of sex in YA — from no sex to lots of it — there are readers who will match themselves and their sensibilities to your book.
+And for every kind of sex in young adult fiction — from no sex to lots of it — there are readers who will match themselves and their sensibilities to your book.

 It is true that you limit your market by having sexual content in your book.
 There will be school, libraries, state lists, book clubs, book fairs and other organizations who will not stock it, support it, or make it available to readers.
 That is an undeniable fact.
 But it should not be cause for you to censor yourself, either, if you really do feel that your story demands sexual content.

 And yes, sometimes an editor will say, “Hey, we could be really cutting ourselves out of the school and library market if we leave this sex scene in,” but that decision lies between writer and editor, and has to do with both the integrity of the story and the publisher’s marketing expectations.
 Either way, I wouldn’t worry about that now, when you’re just writing your manuscript.